Rietty/Ramblings/_posts/2025-05-29-hello-world.md

 For deployment, I use GitHub Actions to automate the build and deployment process:

 - **Build:** On every push to the main branch, GitHub Actions runs a workflow that installs dependencies (including Jekyll and Bundler) and builds the static site.
-- **Deploy:** After building, the workflow uses SSH and SCP to securely copy the generated site files to my Lightsail instance, updating the live site automatically.
+- **Deploy:** After building, the workflow uses SSH and SCP to securely copy the generated site files to my S3 bucket, updating the live site automatically.

 This setup ensures that publishing new content or making changes is as simple as committing and pushing to GitHub.